Step-by-step guides showing how to do stuff with PdfClerk.

 Click the icon to the right to remove an item.
 Select multiple items before clicking the remove icon to remove multiple items.

 + Reorder documents in the document list

-To reorder the items in the documents list, select the document or documents you want to change the position of by clicking the circle to the left (1).
+To reorder the items in the document list, select the document or documents you want to change the position of by clicking the circle to the left (1).
 You can then move the document up or down using the arrows to the right of the document list (2).

 Use the shortcut keys to work more efficient:

 - Move items by holding down the ctrl-key while using the up or down arrow keys on your keyboard.
 If you click ctrl+key in combination with the arrow key the item will be moved 10 steps.

 - Expand the selection up or down by holding the shift key while pressing the up and down arrow keys on your keyboard.

 - Move the selection by holding down the alt-key while pressing the up or down arrow key on your keyboard